Stuart Dog Bite Lawyer

-In Florida, more than 18,000 victims visited emergency rooms in 2008 for treatment after a dog bite.
+In Florida, more than 18,000 victims visited emergency rooms in 2020 for treatment after a dog bite.
 Of those, 761 were admitted to the hospital for more extensive treatment.
-Besides treatment for the injury caused by the bite, victims also must be concerned about the risks of infection and disease.
+Aside from the treatment for the injury caused by the bite, victims also must be concerned about the risks of infection and disease.

 Do these things to help your case

-If you or a loved one are bitten by a dog, here are some immediate steps that should be taken:
+If you or a loved one are bitten by a dog in Stuart, here are some immediate steps that should be taken:

 Owners are responsible

 Florida law makes dog owners responsible when their dog bites someone.
 The fact that the dog has not bitten before or is a breed not known to be vicious does not necessarily protect the owner from liability.
 However, Florida’s laws regarding dog bites are quite complicated, especially if it can be proven that a dog was provoked.
-That’s why it is imperative to seek the services of an experienced personal injury law firm as soon as possible.
+That’s why it is imperative to seek the services of Stuart dog bite lawyers as soon as possible.

 Expenses add up quickly